Go (programming language): Interface system

 Go provides two features that replace class inheritance.

 The first is embedding, which can be viewed as an automated form of composition.

 The second are its interfaces, which provides runtime polymorphism.
 Interfaces are a class of types and provide a limited form of structural typing in the otherwise nominal type system of Go.
 An object which is of an interface type is also of another type, much like C++ objects being simultaneously of a base and derived class.
-Go interfaces were designed after protocols from the Smalltalk programming language.
+The design of Go interfaces was inspired by protocols from the Smalltalk programming language.
 Multiple sources use the term duck typing when describing Go interfaces.
 Although the term duck typing is not precisely defined and therefore not wrong, it usually implies that type conformance is not statically checked.
 Because conformance to a Go interface is checked statically by the Go compiler (except when performing a type assertion), the Go authors prefer the term structural typing.